Frequently-asked questions (FAQs)

 Having said that, people have done studies on the remedies over the years, although all of them are of limited value due to their small scale and, sometimes, significant methodological inconsistencies.

 Nelsons have produced a useful overview of research carried out up to May 2006, which contains information on a number of studies.
-Since then a US double-blind study into the emergency formula has also been published.
+Since then a US double-blind study into the emergency formula has also been published, and in 2015 the BFVEA completed a pilot study into the impact of Bach remedies on stress.
 More links are on another US site, bachflowereducation.com.

 About Dr Bach